-This Way In To Music (TWIM) is a program for parents and families of children "on the Spectrum" (with Autism).
+This Way In To Music (TWIM) is a program custom created for families raising children on the Autism Spectrum or with other "diffability."

 Having a family member with a DIFFABILITY can be challenges at times and very heart warming and rewarding at others.
 Your world changes and you adapt to a new paradigm of what it means to be a parent of a child with specific needs.

 The aim of our program (THIS WAY IN TO MUSIC or "TWIM") is parents, siblings and others to use MUSIC based games to encourage interaction, comfort, self-control and confidence for the child with DIFFABILITY.